pingidentity/pingidentity-devops-getting-started/docs/reference/usingCertificates.md

     ```
 ## PingData image certificate rotation

-As mentioned above, for PingData products, there are variables for Truststore and Keystore.
-To change certificates, you'll need to update the contents in the server profile or secret store.
-Once you update the contents, restart the server.
-The changes will be picked up automatically after the server restarts.
-If you have multiple certificates on the Keystore, you can use the above-mentioned "CERTIFICATE_NICKNAME" variable to specify the certificate.
-The container will pick up that certificate from the list in the KEYSTORE_FILE.
+As mentioned above, for the PingData products, there are variables for truststore and keystore.
+To change certificates, you'll need to update the contents of the truststore or keystore in your server profile or secret store.
+Once you update the contents, restart the container.
+The changes will be picked up automatically when the server restarts.
+If you have multiple certificates in the keystore, you can use the above-mentioned CERTIFICATE_NICKNAME variable to specify the certificate.
+The container will pick up that certificate from those stored in the keystore.
 Perform a rolling update to prevent downtime.
 This ensures that other servers will be available when one goes down.
-Verify that other servers in the cluster have enough capacity to handle the increased load.
+Verify that other servers in the cluster have enough capacity to handle the increased load during the rolling update.

 ## Non-PingData image certificates